SeenDigital/php-code-test/Readme.txt

 necessary to return the expected results from the problem description.

--- Optional:  Complete PHPUnit Setup --
+-- Optional:  Use PHPUnit to verify solutions --

 Each test problem is also coupled with a PHPUnit test which will verify the solution you've created.
-These tests will be used against your submitted solutions to test them.
+These tests will be used against your submitted solutions to test them (with the exception of the bonus question).

+The project has been setup so that the phpunit command can be run in the root, and correctly run all tests.

 These tests are located in tests/QuestionsTest.php.
 If your solution is correct, all tests should pass.
 The tests themselves are complete